AIMS-Ghana/python-course/_days/04_testing.md

 submission should include a bash script that will run all your tests.

 Twist points:

- - for each of your formulae, write tests that your method *should* handle but currently does not (*e.g.*, what happens when your function receives negative arguments).
+ - for each of your formulae, write tests that your method *should* handle but currently does not (*e.g.*, what happens when your function receives negative arguments? or strings?).
 These tests should fail.